 Factoring involves breaking down this trinomial into simpler expressions that can multiply back to the original equation.
 Mastering this process opens up new ways to approach algebraic equations and inequalities.

-Let’s start with the most basic form of a trinomial where the leading coefficient aa is equal to 1.
+Let’s start with the most basic form of a trinomial where the leading coefficient aaa is equal to 1.
 The standard form looks like this:

 To factor such a trinomial, we need to find two numbers that: